 If there was a list somewhere of iconic Southern recipes, somewhere near the top of that list would be Old-Fashioned Brunswick Stew.
 It is part and parcel of any Southern cook’s repertoire, although its origins are somewhat murky.

 My recipe is for old-fashioned Georgia Brunswick stew made with ham, chicken, potatoes, butter beans, corn, onions, and diced tomatoes.
 All that goodness is slowly stewed together until it reaches a deliciously rich, slow-cooked barbecue flavor.

-There just happens to be a large rusted pot sitting on top of a cement block on St. Simon’s Island in Georgia which the local residents claim to be the pot in which Brunswick stew was first made in 1898.
+There just happens to be a large rusted pot sitting on top of a cement block on St. Simon’s Island in Georgia, which the local residents claim to be the pot that was used to make the first Brunswick stew in 1898.

 There also happens to be another large iron pot in Brunswick, Virginia, sitting on a cement block that is claimed to be the pot used to cook the very first batch in “early colonial days.”
 It’s a friendly rivalry that has been going on for over a century.

 Who really knows where it originated?
 I’m sure I don’t, but I know this – it is one of the most delicious combinations of meat and vegetables ever created.
 And, frankly, no Southern barbecue would be complete without a steaming pot of it.
 This particular recipe has Georgia roots – that’s the only thing I can tell you for certain!

 All through the South, there are thousands of local mom-and-pop barbecue restaurants.
 Every one of them serves up their own special barbecued meats, sauces, and stew.
 They’re all different and delicious in their own unique way.

 Depending on the cook, Brunswick Stew may have a base of all pulled pork, all chicken, or a mixture of the two.
 I prefer all chicken for mine.
 In years past, squirrel rabbit and other wild game meats were used, but that’s quite rare these days.